FernandoAiresCastello/TileGameLib/README.md

 - If you'd like to join the project or if you have any questions or suggestions, please create a post in the official TGL subreddit here: [https://www.reddit.com/r/TileGameLib](https://www.reddit.com/r/TileGameLib)

-**Demos:**

-- [Download the TGLDemo.exe here](https://github.com/FernandoAiresCastello/TileGameLib/tree/master/TileGameLibC/Builds) to see examples of what the library is currently capable of (work in progress)
-- [Find the source code for TGLDemo.exe here](https://github.com/FernandoAiresCastello/TileGameLib/tree/master/TileGameLibC/TGLDemo) to see how the demos were made.

 **Docs:**

 - [TileGameLib (TGL) - Documentation Wiki](https://fernandoairescastello.neocities.org/proj/tgl/tgl_index)